Infrared Realization of dS$_2$ in AdS$_2$: Acknowledgements

 \section{Acknowledgements}

 It was a great pleasure discussing this work with Tarek Anous, Tom Banks, Frederik Denef, Sean Hartnoll, Ben Freivogel, Juan Maldacena, Aron Wall, Nabil Iqbal, Douglas Stanford and especially Nati Seiberg.
 D.A. is funded by the AMIAS and the NSF.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 715656).